roaa-kittaneh/interactive-temperature-dashboard/README.md

 # interactive-temperature-dashboard
-An interactive dashboard built with Streamlit and Pandas to visualize global temperature trends.
 # 🌍 Global Temperature Trends Dashboard

 A simple and interactive web application built with Streamlit to visualize global land temperature changes over time.
 This project was created as a capstone project to demonstrate skills in data manipulation with Pandas and web-based data visualization.